 BEFORE: Empty Bed

-This Midwestern homeowner inherited a bare bed next to her front door when she bought her home.
-Having been unplanted for a couple of years, it was quite an eyesore!
+This Midwestern homeowner inherited a bare garden space next to her front door when she bought her home.
+Without much planted in it, it was a bit of an eyesore.

 AFTER: Lush Planting

-Here's another example of what a difference you can make in just a weekend.
-The first step was incorporating lots of compost into the soil to recharge it -- then the fun part: the planting!
+This front-yard garden makeover is another example of what a difference you can make in just a weekend.
+The first step was incorporating lots of compost into the soil to recharge it, then the fun part: The planting!

-Why it works: The purple color theme creates a great accent to the yellow house -- and gives the planting some warmth and visual depth.
-Hint: Purple-leafed plants are beautiful by themselves, but they become a powerful garden-design tool when repeated throughout a planting.
-Shots of silver from dusty miller and a cobalt-blue container are a perfect way to create more interest.
+The purple-toned plant foliage makes great accents to the yellow house and gives the planting some warmth and visual depth.
+Although purple-leaf plants are beautiful on their own, they become a powerful garden design tool when repeated throughout a planting.
+Shots of silver from the dusty miller surrounding a cobalt-blue container is a perfect way to create more interest.

-So many houses have overgrown shrubs that mask the house and create an unwelcoming environment.
-Tackling these monsters can be a tough job -- but well worth it when you unmask your home's hidden beauty.
+So many homes have overgrown shrubs that mask the house and create an unwelcoming environment.
+Tackling these monsters can be a tough job, but it's well worth it to uncover your home’s hidden beauty.

 AFTER: Plentiful Plantings

-The toughest part of this makeover was getting rid of the big, old evergreens.
+The toughest part of this garden renovation was getting rid of the big, old evergreens.
 From there, the yard became a fresh slate for a mix of stones, boulders, and easy-care plants.

-A new pair of redbud trees in the front yard will eventually grow up to provide more privacy.
-But the trees' small stature will keep them from overwhelming the house.
-Hint: When you plant trees, keep a sense of scale in mind.
-A giant tree next to a one-story house will make the house seem even smaller.
+A new pair of redbud trees in the front yard will eventually grow up to provide more privacy, but the trees' small stature will keep them from overwhelming the house.

 AFTER: A Pretty Patio

-This house in Southern California had a small patio that baked in the hot afternoon sun -- and reflected more heat right off the white-stucco walls.
-It begged for a makeover to make it more comfortable.
+This house in Southern California had a small patio that baked in the hot afternoon sun and reflected even more heat off the white-stucco walls.
+It begged for a garden renovation to make it more comfortable.

 AFTER: A Cool Outdoor Retreat

-Plantings around the patio and pergola help soften it and create visual interest.
-Hint: Using fragrant plants will add extra appeal to your borders.
+Plantings around the patio and pergola help soften it and create visual interest (choose fragrant plants for extra appeal).

 Installing an outdoor fireplace gives your outdoor living spot even more versatility.
-It can help take the chill from cool nights, create perfect ambiance, and give you more outdoor cooking options (we can't resist roasting marshmallows over an open flame).
+It can help take the chill from cool nights, create a cozy ambiance, and give you more outdoor cooking options (like roasting marshmallows over an open flame).